model-checking/verify-rust-std/doc/src/challenges/0003-pointer-arithmentic.md

 ## Description

-Rust provide different options for pointer arithmetic, which have different semantics when it comes to safety.
+Rust provides different options for pointer arithmetic, which have different semantics when it comes to safety.
 For example, methods such as [`ptr::offset`](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset), [`ptr::add`](https://doc.rust-lang.org/std/primitive.pointer.html#method.add), and [`ptr::sub`](https://doc.rust-lang.org/std/primitive.pointer.html#method.sub)
-are unsafe, and one of their safety condition is that:
+are unsafe, and one of their safety conditions is that:
 > - Both the starting and resulting pointer must be either in bounds or one byte past the end of the same allocated object.

 I.e., violating this safety condition triggers immediate UB.